Sherlock Holmes For Kids

 Blaze

-Uncover the who, the where, and the why of a murdered man and missing horse.
+Who, where, and why of a dead man and missing horse

 The Red Headed League

-Assess if this strange tale is one of Doyle's best - or worst - stories.
+Is this one of Doyle's best - or worst - stories?

 The